sychan/kb_sdk_docs/source/tutorial/install.rst

 The image is fairly large, so it will take some time to download.
-This step is required for running tests locally and should only be reqired during the initial installation.
-However, KBsae staff may occasionally require the base image to be updated in order to match any changes in the base image running in the production KBase platform.
+This step is required for running tests locally and should only be required during the initial installation.
+However, KBase staff may occasionally require the base image to be updated in order to match any changes in the base image running in the production KBase platform.

 .. note::